ANDtr delivers ground-breaking energy harvesting demonstrator in collaboration with Renesas and Dracula Technologies

 “Renesas’ RE MCUs developed based on our state-of-the-art SOTB process technology reduces the maintenance required and significantly extends the product lifetime, while also addressing many of the concerns around the continued use of battery technologies.
 ANDtr and Dracula Technologies were the ideal partners to enable truly battery-less IoT sensors using our ultra-low power SOTB-based RE MCUs.”

 Tackling the growing dependencies on batteries

 Energy harvesting at the source of where we need power is one of the keys to ensuring a sustainable IoT industry.
-The SOTB technology overcomes significant technical challenges of self-powering devices requiring far less in-rush current (the power needed to start up a device) than a traditional micro-controller.
-This means that RE micro-controller’s implemented on the SOTB technology, can utilise a combination of extreme low stand-by and active power usage, switching efficiently between modes, and reducing the consumption requirements.
-The RE microcontroller also implements an on-chip energy harvesting controller allowing easy connection to solar cells and other harvesting technologies.
+Renesas’ proprietary SOTB technology overcomes significant technical challenges of self-powering devices requiring far less in-rush current (the power needed to start up a device) than a traditional MCU.
+This means that RE MCU’s implemented on the SOTB technology can utilise a combination of extreme low stand-by and active power usage, switching efficiently between modes and reducing the consumption requirements.
+The RE MCUs also implement an on-chip energy harvesting controller allowing easy connection to solar cells and other harvesting technologies.
 The Dracula LAYER® technology is a printed technology that generates energy from ambient light using organic photoactive inks which is made from only organic materials.
-It doesn’t require does not require rare earth elements required for batteries.
+It does not require rare earth elements required for batteries.

 This first of its kind, the self-powering sensor is just the start of suite sustainable energy harvesting devices to come.